steven-msk/Soulbound/README.md

 ## Custom Weapon Attack Behaviors

-This system uses `AbstractWeaponAttackBehavior` as the foundation for custom attack logic through code.
+This system uses `WeaponAttackBehavior` as the foundation for custom attack logic through code.
 Custom behaviors should be created using these steps:
-1. Create a new ScriptableObject extending `AbstractWeaponAttackBehavior`, then override or implement your custom logic
+1. Create a new ScriptableObject extending `WeaponAttackBehavior`, then override or implement your custom logic
 2. Assign an instance of the newly created behavior to the desired WeaponItem.

 #### Important note
-`AbstractWeaponAttackBehavior` should not define direct motion logic, as movement should be controlled by the animation clip and its assigned behavior.
-Instead, use `AbstractWeaponAttackBehavior` to define events that occur before, during, or after the attack is executed.
+`WeaponAttackBehavior` should not define direct motion logic, as movement should be controlled by the animation clip and its assigned behavior.
+Instead, use `WeaponAttackBehavior` to define events that occur before, during, or after the attack is executed.

 However, an exception may be made in cases where the animation clip does not contain a `StateMachineBehavior` or other mechanism to handle motion.
-In such cases, motion-relateed behavior may be implemented within `AbstractWeaponAttackBehavior`. <b> This approach is not recommended, as it breaks the separation between visual timing and gameplay behavior, and can lead to desynchronized or hard-to-maintain attack logic.</b>
+In such cases, motion-relateed behavior may be implemented within `WeaponAttackBehavior`. <b> This approach is not recommended, as it breaks the separation between visual timing and gameplay behavior, and can lead to desynchronized or hard-to-maintain attack logic.</b>
-As a general rule, motion should remain animation-driven, and `AbstractWeaponAttackBehavior`s should be reserved for handling state changes, audio or visual feedback, or gameplay triggers.
+As a general rule, motion should remain animation-driven, and `WeaponAttackBehavior`s should be reserved for handling state changes, audio or visual feedback, or gameplay triggers.

 Events that occur during the attack animation can be triggered through either animation clip events (defined directly in the animation timeline), or external sources.
 When invoking animation events, you must call:
 ```csharp
 AttackHandler.InvokeAnimationEvent(string eventName);
 ```
-where `eventName` must match the name of the action previously registered in the `AbstractWeaponAttackBehavior`:
+where `eventName` must match the name of the action previously registered in the `WeaponAttackBehavior`:
 ```csharp
 public override Dictionary<string, Action<AttackHandler>> AnimationEventsSupplier => new() {
 	["eventName"] = attackHandler => { /* custom logic */ }